alinelena/morph-clock/README.md

-# Yet another ESP32 Morphing Clock Shield Code
+# Yet another ESP32 Morphing Clock

-this is an evolution of this code https://github.com/bogd/esp32-morphing-clock.git and work with this shield https://github.com/hallard/WeMos-Matrix-Shield-DMA vibe coded to death with gemini.
+this is an evolution of this code https://github.com/bogd/esp32-morphing-clock.git and work with this shield https://github.com/hallard/WeMos-Matrix-Shield-DMA vibe coded to death with gemini, the panel is HUB75 P4 64x32.

 ## Features